amalbenny/amalbenny.github.io/contacts.markdown

 {% if site.email %}
 <a href="mailto:{{ site.email }}"> {{ site.email }} <i class="fa-regular fa-envelope"></i></a>
 {% else %}
-I don't have a public email configured.
+Public email is't configured.
 To add one, open `_config.yml` and add a line like:

 ```
 email: yourname@example.com